Michaelkenber/PlannerApp/REPORT.md

 # Decisions
 I have learned a lot from this project, which is a big plus.
 It was however a letdown for me to not end up with the product that i had envisioned the first day of "Het programmeerproject".
-Because of the challenges i just mentioned, i had to scrapp some of the functions of the app.
+Because of the challenges i just mentioned, i had to scrap some of the functions of the app.

 At first i decided to skip the preferences and have the user give one mode of transport to optimize their day for.
-Because of time constraints, and because of some bugs that i gave priority to fix first, i decided to drop preferences al together.
+Because of time constraints, and because of some bugs that i gave priority to fix first, i decided to drop preferences all together.
 In my opinion, a user probably has so many preferences, standing apointments, etc. that he will prefer to put the activities in himself.
 It would be more usefull for an errand list, where someone has to do alot of errands today and then optimises for time travel.
-This "errand app", instead of "planner app", has a totally different feel, but would be more practical for timetravel optimisation, because users probably don't really care in what order they go to the Blokker, Hema, Albert Heijn, Gamma and Etos, to get their groceries.
+This "errand app", instead of "planner app", has a totally different feel, but would be more practical for timetravel optimisation, because users probably don't really care in what order they go to the Blokker, Hema, Albert Heijn, Gamma and Etos, to get their groceries and other items.

 Last i decided to have users delete only all the activities at once, instead of one single activities.
 This is again because of how i structured my datastructure.
 It was not possible to have users delete one activity and have the app, finding the new travel times.
-I am aware that this is not userfriendly and if it would definately prefer not to have it like this.
+I am aware that this is not userfriendly and if it would definately preferable not to have it like this.
+On the last day i noticed one way to fix this and some other problems is to move the calculation function to the PlannerViewController instead of the AddActivityViewController.
+This would have been a lot more practical and it would have solved quite a few problems.
+I had no time to do this, but if i would have done this from day one that would have been alot easier.
+Again the data structure is crucial, that is, for me the most important lession.
+It might not be the case with all apps, but with a calendar app, which is, in essence, a data app, the insight about data structures which i have gained during this project will definately help.

-Other extra options are cirkeling the current date in the calendar.
-Deleting routes that have already been, so a user only sees the route to be.
-Improving the lay out, to make it more pleasing to the users eye.
+Other extra options to improve is that the app cirkels the current date in the calendar, or that the app deletes routes that have already been travelled on earlier that day.
+Another really important, and i think crucial improvement is the lay out.
+It should be more apealing to the users eye.